 Requirements & Guidelines

-- All submitted posts must be original works not previously published online.
+- All submitted posts are to be original works and not previously published online.

 - Submitted posts should be a minimum of 800 words and may not exceed 1200 words.

 - Post titles should contain no more than 70 characters (including spaces) and reference sign language interpreting